How to Install Perl on Fedora 40 or 39

-Step 1: Verify if Perl is Already Installed on Fedora Linux
+Verify if Perl is Already Installed on Fedora

-Before initiating the installation of Perl, it’s crucial to check if it’s already present on your Fedora Linux system.
+Before installing Perl, checking if it’s already present on your Fedora Linux system is crucial.
 To do this, open a terminal and enter the command:

 perl -v